HarshitDawar55/Kubernetes/README.md

   * In detail explanation of the pre-requisites & all other things for the installation is listed in the link given above.

 * After installing the minikube software, run the command "minikube start" to start the single node Kubernetes cluster.

+* To check the IP of the cluster master node, run the command "minikube ip".

+*